Zachary-Pearce/Pomegranate/testing/ALU/README.md

 \text{Maximum clock frequency (GHz)} = \frac{1}{\text{Maximum logic delay}}
 ```

-Using the above equation, we can find the maximum clock frequency:
+Using the above equation, we can find the maximum clock frequency: $[insert result here]GHz$
-Maximum Clock frequency = [insert result here]

 > [!NOTE]
 > The maximum clock frequency also applies to purely combinational designs as this will tell us the maximum clock frequency of processors it is used in